swcarpentry/r-novice-gapminder/05-data-structures-part2.md

 ~~~

 Notice the comma with nothing after it to indicate we want to drop the entire fourth row.

+Note: We could also remove both new rows at once by putting the row numbers inside of a vector: `cats[c(4,5),]`

 Alternatively, we can drop all rows with `NA` values: